Abbasid civil war (865–866): Baghdad

 The battle for the Qatrabbul Gate had been a massive victory for the Baghdadis.
 Of the four thousand Samarrans stationed on the western side of the city, two thousand of them had been killed, with several of their heads being hung around Baghdad, and many others were taken prisoner.
 In Samarra, news of the defeat was met with rioting; many among the populace apparently considered the battle to be a sign of the weakness of al-Mu'tazz's forces.
-Muhammad b.
-'Abdallah, however, refused to follow up on his victory.
+Muhammad ibn Abdallah, however, refused to follow up on his victory.
 Rejecting the council of his advisors to press his advantage and pursue the fleeing soldiers, his only order after the battle was to have proclamation of victory drawn up and read in the Jama Mosque of the Round City.
 Meanwhile, Abu Ahmad's army, which is not mentioned as having participated in the battle that day, remained encamped on the eastern side.
 As a result, the siege of the city continued.

 After the battle for the Qatrabbul Gate, the siege effectively turned into a stalemate.
 Throughout the late spring and summer, the Samarrans and Baghdadis regularly engaged each other around the defensive fortifications of the city and inflicted many casualties on each other, but neither side was able to gain a clear advantage.
 Over the following months, the fighting spread to the districts neighboring Baghdad, as both sides fought to control the routes leading into the city.
 The Samarrans were able to limit the level of supplies reaching the defenders, but were unable to prevent the Baghdadi armies from moving in and out of the city.

 The stalemate around Baghdad remained unbroken until early September.
 On the morning of September 8, however, the Samarran armies on both sides of the city engaged in a major assault on the fortifications.
 While the Samarrans on the eastern side attacked the Shammasiyyah Gate, the Turks and North Africans on the western side managed to punch through the initial line of defenses and advance to the Anbar Gate.
 Despite being caught unaware, the defenders at the Anbar Gate put up a staunch resistance, but eventually they were forced to retreat and the Anbar Gate was set on fire.
 The Samarrans then entered Baghdad and spread throughout the Harbiyah quarter of the city, setting fire to the areas that they entered.
 The residents of the neighborhoods that the Samarrans passed through fled for their lives, and the Samarran troops planted flags in the parts of the city that they conquered.